Canonical tree-decompositions of chordal graphs: Abstract

 \section{Abstract}

-Halin characterised the chordal locally finite graphs as those that admit a tree-decomposition into cliques.
-We show that these tree-decompositions can be chosen to be canonical, that is, so that they are invariant under all the graph's automorphisms.
-As an application, we show that a locally finite, connected graph~$G$ is $r$-locally chordal (that is, its $r/2$-balls are chordal) if and only if the unique canonical graph-decomposition~$\cH_r(G)$ of~$G$ which displays its $r$-global structure is into cliques.
-Our results also serve as tools for further characterisations of $r$-locally chordal graphs.
+We show that a locally finite, connected graph~$G$ is $r$-locally chordal (that is, its $r/2$-balls are chordal) if and only if the unique canonical graph-decomposition~$\cH_r(G)$ of~$G$ displaying its $r$-global structure is into cliques.
+Our proof relies on a canonical version of Halin's characterization of chordal locally finite graphs as those that admit a tree-decomposition into cliques: We show that such tree-decompositions can be chosen to be canonical, that is, so that they are invariant under all the graph's automorphisms.